UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/README.md

 -   Install [RStudio](https://posit.co/download/rstudio-desktop/)
 -   Install Quarto and renv (*instructions below*)

-1. Create a directory (*instructions below*)
+1. Create a directory with quarto notebooks (*instructions below*)
 2. Explore the chapters (ch.
-1-19, 26) of "R for Data Science" in order, creating a Quarto notebook for each
+1-19, 26) of "R for Data Science" in order

 ------------------------------------------------------------------------

-### Creating a Directory:
+### Creating a Directory and Adding Quarto Notebooks:

 0. Follow above prerequisites